-This keto arugula and balsamic salad is super fresh and crisp, with gluten-free and nutrient rich pockets of crunch from the pepitas, black sesame seeds and colorful red peppers and onions.
+This keto arugula and balsamic salad is super fresh and crisp, with gluten-free and crunchy bits of pepitas, black sesame seeds and colorful red peppers and onions.

 Serving suggestions